OpenEvalProject/evals/manuscripts/elife-38801/v1/manuscript.md

 ## Abstract

-10.7554/eLife.38801.001 During development, neurons form synapses with their fate-determined targets.
+During development, neurons form synapses with their fate-determined targets.
 While we begin to elucidate the mechanisms by which extracellular ligand-receptor interactions enhance synapse specificity by inhibiting synaptogenesis, our knowledge about their intracellular mechanisms remains limited.
-Here we show that Rap2 GTPase ( rap-2 ) and its effector, TNIK ( mig-15 ), act genetically downstream of Plexin ( plx-1 ) to restrict presynaptic assembly and to form tiled synaptic innervation in C. elegans .
+Here we show that Rap2 GTPase (rap-2) and its effector, TNIK (mig-15), act genetically downstream of Plexin (plx-1) to restrict presynaptic assembly and to form tiled synaptic innervation in C. elegans.
 Both constitutively GTP- and GDP-forms of rap-2 mutants exhibit synaptic tiling defects as plx-1 mutants, suggesting that cycling of the RAP-2 nucleotide state is critical for synapse inhibition.
 Consistently, PLX-1 suppresses local RAP-2 activity.
 Excessive ectopic synapse formation in mig-15 mutants causes a severe synaptic tiling defect.
 Conversely, overexpression of mig-15 strongly inhibited synapse formation, suggesting that mig-15 is a negative regulator of synapse formation.
 These results reveal that subcellular regulation of small GTPase activity by Plexin shapes proper synapse patterning in vivo.

 ## Introduction